Jernish-FDO/Pico-W/README.md

 For the app to work, your Firebase project needs to be configured correctly.

-1.  **Authentication:**
+1.**Authentication:**
    -   In the Firebase Console, go to **Authentication**.
    -   Click the "Sign-in method" tab.
    -   Enable the **Email/Password** provider.
    -   Go to the "Users" tab and add at least one user so you can log in.

-2.  **Realtime Database:**
+2.**Realtime Database:**
-    -   In the Firebase Console, go to **Realtime Database**.
+  -   In the Firebase Console, go to **Realtime Database**
   -   Create a new database.
 Start in **Locked mode** for security.
   -   Go to the **Rules** tab and paste the following rules.
 These rules ensure that only authenticated users can read from and write to the device data.

 ```json
     {